Blackjack County Chain

-Russel Crowe performed a version of the song on the Irish television show the Late Late Show on 9/9/22.
+Russell Crowe performed a version of the song on the Irish television show the Late Late Show on 9/9/22.

 Overview

 "Blackjack County Chain" was written by country music artist Red Lane.
-The song depicts the killing of a Georgia sheriff by members of a chaingang, as recounted by one of them.
+The song depicts the killing of a Georgia sheriff by members of a chain gang, as recounted by one of them.
 Lane offered initially the song to Charley Pride.
 Anticipating a possible controversy he refrained from recording it.